 As the project has taken shape, consultation has also occurred with key external stakeholders and the broader Walsh Bay community.
 Arts NSW and Infrastructure NSW have been closely involved, as have the architects of the Pier 2/3 redevelopment, to ensure that work on the whole Walsh Bay Arts Precinct is complementary and synchronised to minimise disruption.
 Neighbouring arts organisations, businesses and the local community have also been consulted and will have the opportunity to attend a public exhibition of the proposed development.

 Everything remains the same as programmed for our 2018 Season.
 The last performance at The Wharf will be Blackie Blackie Brown on 30 June.

 Temporary closure of The Wharf

-The Wharf will re-open in 2020 — we look forward to welcoming you back.
+STC will be back at The Wharf in 2020 — we look forward to welcoming you back.

 $60 million is required to fund the Wharf Renewal Project.
 In April 2017, it was announced that the NSW Government has committed $30 million towards the project.

 Sydney Theatre Company will raise the additional funds required to complete the project, matching this government funding dollar for dollar.
 The majority of this philanthropic funding is already in place.

 STC has received landmark gifts from long-time donors and supporters.
 We are immensely grateful for the transformative gifts and leadership support provided by the following families and foundations who share our vision and commitment: